The IB Scores Needed for the Top Universities in the World

 It produces students who have developed good self-study patterns as well as good reading and analytical skills, particularly important for university level courses.

-And best of all, the IB allows you to explore a range of subjects, which is also what you'll do in your first two years of college.
+And best of all, the IB allows you to explore a range of subjects, which is also what you'll do in your first two years of college in the US.

 If you want to study in the UK...